-Further factors helped to shape the mentality outlined above.
+Additional factors helped to shape the mentality outlined above.
 There was a collective male fear of the social influence of women.
-This nascent fear may be traced in three articles published by Ramón Ezquerra in Renovación Española in 1925: it was feared that given its focus on cultural life the Faculty of Philosophy, Arts and Letters would fall into the hands of women in just a few short years; and some held that female university students, while willing and committed, in general lacked the intellectual talents that were in the natural gift of men.
+This nascent fear may be traced in three articles published by Ramón Ezquerra in Renovación Social (1926): it was feared that, given the focus on cultural life, the faculty of philosophy, arts, and letters would fall into the hands of women in just a few short years; and some held that female university students, while willing and committed, in general lacked the intellectual talents that were the natural gifts of men.
 Women devoted themselves to what was accessible and memorable, avoiding anything that might involve greater speculative effort, perhaps because they were not fully capable of independent thought.
 In this context, the following question arose: how was the entire cultural life of a nation to be guided without the aid of a speculative mind?
 Another argument, moreover, was that women's participation in professional life reduced the number of positions available to men.
 Surprisingly, the author of these articles was not opposed to university education for women.
-He simply sought to articulate ideas commonly and unquestioningly held in the society of his time

-(Ezquerra, 1926, 44, 490-494; 45, 532-536; 46, 629-632).
-What is most significant in this regard is that this anxiety is expressed when the presence of female students in university life had only just begun.
+He simply sought to articulate ideas commonly and unquestioningly held in the society of his time (Ezquerra 1926a: 490-494; 1926b: 532-536; 1926c: 629-632).
+What is most significant in this regard is that this anxiety was expressed when the presence of female students in university life had only just begun.
 The information contained in the tables below makes that fact abundantly clear.

+Table 1

-1. Changes in the total number of female student registration figures, by university.
-Total numbers.
-1920s.
+Changes in the total number of female student registration figures, by university, in the 1920s

-UNIVERSITY 1919-1920 1927-1928
+University 1919-1920 1927-1928

 Barcelona 54 229

 Granada 24 124

-La Laguna - 14
+La Laguna 14

 Madrid 174 799

 Murcia 11 20

 Oviedo 4 31

 Salamanca 10 70

 Santiago de C. 10 116

 Seville 13 46

 Valencia 18 53

 Valladolid 14 56

 Zaragoza 13 123